FPGA Pong

 What’s Next?

-Next, we’ll revisit display signals and learn about palettes and indexed colour.
-Check out the demo and tutorial sections for more FPGA projects.
+Next time in FPGA Graphics, we’ll revisit display signals and learn about palettes and indexed colour.
+You can also check out my other FPGA & RISC-V Tutorials.